AKSW/jekyll-rdf/README.md

 ```

 ### Restrict resource selection
 Additionally, you can restrict the overall resource selection by adding a SPARQL query as `restriction` parameter to `_config.yml`.
-Please use ?resourceUri as the placeholder for the resulting literal:
+Please use `?resourceUri` as the placeholder for the resulting URIs:
 ```yaml
   restriction: "SELECT ?resourceUri WHERE { ?resourceUri <http://www.ifi.uio.no/INF3580/family#hasFather> <http://www.ifi.uio.no/INF3580/simpsons#Homer> }"
 ```